Manquia/Distillery/Memory.md

 -----------+----------------------------+----------+-------------+
 ```

+See [Types.md](https://github.com/Manquia/Distillery/blob/master/Types.md) for more examples of user-defined types.

 Tier 1.03: Memory Addresses/pointers
 ====================================
 Memory is a collection of bits, and we can look at a specific location in the memory by its address value.
 An address does not specify a location in bits, but rather its location in bytes.
 An address is logically just a number that we can use to look into the memory by x number of bytes from some known start point in memory.
 For this reason any number, both postive and negative, may represent a valid address.